snubwoody/wakunguma.com/src/pages/blog/rust-and-gui.md

 do its best to interpret this random sequence of tokens.

 ## Alternative architecture

+## System libraries
+One disadvantage of cross platform tooling is

 ## Conclusion
 Some people think rust just isn't suited for GUI, there's way too many issues.
 I think